-risks and, if it does, how it manages or intends to manage o undertakes minerals exploration and mining development nd, as such, faces risks inherent to its business, including those risks. economic, materially environmental and social sustainability risks, which may impact the Group's ability to create or preserve value for Iders over the short, medium or long term. an importa and is con o views sustainable and responsible business practices as ant long term driver of performance and shareholder value amitted to transparency, fair dealing, responsible treatment yees and partners and positive interaction with the r.
-Principle 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: has not established a formal remuneration committee.
-The attends to the matters normally attended to by a independent directors: and on committee.
-Remuneration levels are set by the in accordance with industry standards to attract suitable and experienced directors and senior executives. and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive. practices regarding the remuneration of non-executive framework directors and the remuneration of executive directors and in the curre scussion of the Company's remuneration philosophy and and the remuneration received by directors and executives ent period, please refer to the Remuneration Report, which d within the Directors' Report. tive Directors receive fees which are determined by the in the aggregate limit set by the shareholders at a general reference t Directors' remuneration is determined by the Board with to current market rates and remuneration paid to executives able listed companies determined by the size and nature of tion for all Directors and key management personnel has osed in the Directors' Report. scheme should: no formal equity-based remuneration scheme, however d options can be issued as part remuneration.
-Securities be issued to Company Directors under a resolution at a (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and general me who participating in the of participating in the general meeting of shareholders.
-The Directors and senior executive who participate in equity-based remuneration are prohibited from entering into transactions or arrangements that limit the economic ris of participating in unvested entitlements or entitlements subject to (b) disclose that policy or a summary of it. holding loc к.
+Best Practice Recommendation Action Taken 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+The Group undertakes minerals exploration and mining development in PNG and, as such, faces risks inherent to its business, including economic, environmental and social sustainability risks, which may materially impact the Group's ability to create or preserve value for security holders over the short, medium or long term.
+The Group views sustainable and responsible business practices as an important long term driver of performance and shareholder value and is committed to transparency, fair dealing, responsible treatment of employees and partners and positive interaction with the community.
+Priı nciple 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: (a) ł nave a remuneration committee which: The Board has not established a formal remuneration committee.
+The full Board attends to the matters normally attended to by a has at least three members, a majority of whom are independent directors; and is chaired by an independent director, remuneration committee.
+Remuneration levels are set by the Company in accordance with industry standards to attract suitable qualified and experienced directors and senior executives. á and disclose: ( 3) the charter of the committee; ( 4) the members of the committee; and ( 5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+For full discussion of the Company's remuneration philosophy and framework and the remuneration received by directors and executives in the current period, please refer to the Remuneration Report, which is contained within the Directors' Report.
+Non-executive Directors receive fees which are determined by the Board within the aggregate limit set by the shareholders at a general meeting.
+Executive Directors' remuneration is determined by the Board with reference to current market rates and remuneration paid to executives in comparable listed companies determined by the size and nature of operations.
+Remuneration for all Directors and key management personnel has been disclosed in the Directors' Report.
+8.3 A listed entity which has an equity-based remuneration scheme should: There is no formal equity-based remuneration scheme, however shares and options can be issued as part remuneration.
+Securities can only be issued to Company Directors under a resolution at a t nave a policy on whether participants are permitted to enter into ransactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and general meeting of shareholders.
+The Directors and senior executives who participate in equity-based remuneration are prohibited from entering into transactions or arrangements that limit the economic risk of participating in unvested entitlements or entitlements subject to a (b) ( disclose that policy or a summary of it. holding lock.